helix-coupler/resources/yellow-paper/README.md

 Other possible usecases include

-- a unified web3 individual and group identity system,
+- a unified web3 individual and group reputation system,
 - proof-of-humanness by defining human-specific hooks in molecules or polycules,
-- and perhaps anything and everything that requires coordination in groups.
+- and perhaps anything and everything that requires structuring in groups.

 ## Future progress